 - Our Acuitas DNA tests, provide rapid microbial identification and antibiotic resistance gene information.
-These products include our Acuitas Rapid Test for complicated urinary tract infection in development, the QuickFISH® family of FDA-cleared and CE-marked diagnostics used to rapidly detect pathogens in positive blood cultures, and our Acuitas Resistome Tests for genetic analysis of hospital surveillance isolates. - Our Acuitas Lighthouse informatics systems are cloud-based HIPAA compliant informatics offerings that combine clinical lab test results with patient and hospital information to provide analytics and actionable insights to help manage MDROs in the hospital and patient care environment.
+These products include our AMR Gene Panel u5.47 test in development for complicated urinary tract infection, the QuickFISH® family of FDA-cleared and CEmarked diagnostics used to rapidly detect pathogens in positive blood cultures, and our Acuitas Resistome Tests for genetic analysis of hospital surveillance isolates. - Our Acuitas Lighthouse informatics systems are cloud-based HIPAA compliant informatics offerings that combine clinical lab test results with patient and hospital information to provide analytics and actionable insights to help manage MDROs in the hospital and patient care environment.
 Components of our informatics systems are the Acuitas Lighthouse Knowledgebase, a proprietary data warehouse of genomic data matched with antibiotic susceptibility information for bacterial pathogens and our Acuitas Lighthouse informatics, which can be specific to a healthcare facility or collaborator, such as a pharmaceutical company.

-We have established a number of collaborative arrangements to support execution of our business strategy as we work to address the more than \$2 billion potential market for HAIs, with our focus on developing precision medicine MDRO solutions.
-According to a report titled "Hospital Acquired Infection Testing Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast, 2013-2019," recently there has been a global resurgence of HAIs, including the discovery of new pathogens, recurrence of old infections and rapid spread of antimicrobial resistant pathogens.
-Our relationship with Merck & Co., Inc., or Merck, includes investment from the Merck Global Health Innovation Fund; and a research collaboration with Merck Sharp & Dohme, or MSD, to provide access to MSD's 200,000 clinical isolate SMART bacterial surveillance archive.
-In June 2017 we entered into a global supply agreement to provide customer access to Thermo Fisher Scientific's products to support the commercialization of our Acuitas Rapid Test and Acuitas Lighthouse Knowledgebase products in development to combat MDROs.
+We have established a number of collaborative arrangements to support execution of our business strategy as we work to address the more than \$2 billion potential market for precision medicine MDRO solutions.
+The potential market is discussed in the publication "Hospital Acquired Infection Testing Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast, 2013-2019."
+Our relationship with Merck & Co., Inc., or Merck, includes investment from the Merck Global Health Innovation Fund; and a research collaboration with Merck Sharp & Dohme, or MSD, to provide access to MSD's 250,000 clinical isolate SMART bacterial surveillance archive.
+In June 2017, we entered into a global supply agreement to provide customer access to Thermo Fisher Scientific's products to support the commercialization of our Acuitas Rapid Test and Acuitas Lighthouse Knowledgebase products in development to combat MDROs.
 We have worked closely with Intermountain Healthcare, or IHC, a leading integrated health system, to complete a comprehensive retrospective study to evaluate the burden and costs of antibiotic resistance at IHC.
 We are working to expand these established relationships and to enter into additional collaborative arrangements in the future.